Reggie Calloway: Midnight Star

 Midnight Star was formed by Calloway in 1976 while attending Kentucky State University.
 The band, consisting of Calloway, Belinda Lipscomb, Melvin Gentry, Kenneth Gant, Bill Simmons, Bo Watson, and Jeff Cooper, were all students at the university.
 They later added non-KSU students Vincent Calloway (Reggie's younger brother) and Bobby Lovelace.

 Calloway was the leader of the band, writing, arranging, and producing songs for the nine-piece ensemble.
 He studied hit songs on the radio, paying close attention to what DJs were spinning in the clubs and hosted listening parties for his family and friends at home.
 Solar Records President Dick Griffey signed the band in 1979 and helped fine-tune their sound through the first three albums.
-Calloway honed in on production skills by shadowing songwriter/producers Leon Sylvers III and Harvey Mason in the recording studio.
+Calloway honed his production skills by shadowing songwriter/producers Leon Sylvers III and Harvey Mason in the recording studio.
 While speaking on the topic of the importance of mentoring, Calloway discussed an encounter he had with Quincy Jones, "The good Lord brought Quincy Jones into my life, a half hour session with Jones after his concert led to Midnight Star's breakthrough hit, “No Parking on the Dance Floor."

 Calloway's use of synthesizer based beats, a fusion of R&B, funk, and pop, along with Vincent Calloway on vocoder, gave the group their signature techno-funk sound.
 He recorded six albums with the group, releasing such Top-10 singles as Operator, Freak-A-Zoid, and Wet My Whistle.
 No Parking On the Dance Floor was listed on Rolling Stone's 100 Best Singles of 1984.
 Calloway departed the group in 1986 with his brother Vincent to pursue other music ventures.